By Russ and Tiña De Maris

 RV manufacturers typically put strong door catches on cupboards, which can prevent flying dishes.
 Still, some are concerned about what might go on behind closed (cupboard) doors.
 Is there a way to secure your stuff inside the cabinet?

 Start at the ground floor first: Non-skid materials are great for perching plates on.
-Yes, you can find non-skid material for sale at Camping World stores, but we’ve found an even better (and less expensive) alternative is right down at the neighborhood Walmart store.
+Yes, you can find non-skid material for sale at Camping World stores, but we’ve found an even better (and less expensive) alternative at Walmart.
 You can buy rolls of non-skid material in a variety of colors.
 Simply use a pair of scissors to cut the stuff to the length you need to fit your cabinets and life is good.
+Amazon also has good prices.

 Aside from using non-skid mats, if you’re really concerned that things might “get away” and slam around in the cabinets, you can always stuff it.
 Stuff it?
 Yep, you can add a little stuffing around contents.
 Some RVers use tea towels or other galley cloths, removing them on arrival.
 Others have found that “swim noodles” or even polyfoam pipe insulation works great.
 Just cut the stuff to the length you need and shove it around dishes, glassware even jarred food items.